by Kerry Auge, for GradSchools.com, updated by the GradSchools team on September 2018

 You are going back to graduate school to become a professional.
 One of the most significant things you can gain during the experience is an enhanced network of friends in your field of interest.
 Take advantage of your time there and be sure to let people know who you are.
 You can get business cards in a lot of places but probably the easiest and least expensive route for professional looking cards is VistaPrint.
 Take the time before you begin class, to put your details together in one of their great business card templates.
 Make sure you have a strong and professional email address for this purpose.

-You will find it invaluable to have with you an ipod, headphones and a USB stick.
+You will find it invaluable to have with you your smartphone, headphones and a USB stick.
 Music during downtime, or to block out unwanted noise while studying is great, but you can also use it to listen to audiocasts regarding all kinds of subject matter.
-If your phone works just as well as an ipod, save the room in your bag, but don’t forget about the headphones.
+Don’t forget about the headphones and a small speaker if you like bring your music with you.
 A USB stick will be incredibly helpful in sharing files, notes and assignments with your classmates.
-Buy some that are inexpensive and have a few handy at all times that you won’t mind lending out.
-Try to get the ones with attached covers so you never have to worry about losing that part of it.
+Get yourself set up on google docs as well.
+This might save yourself from transferring documents from one device to another.
+All you need for that is a gmail account and you can get started.

 Band-Aids, Cough Drops & Advil Oh My!